The number one album today in 1961 was Elvis Presley’s “Blue Hawaii” …

 The number one British single today in 1971:

-Today in 1972, James Brown was arrested for trying to incite a riot at a concert in Tennessee.
+Today in 1972, James Brown was arrested for trying to incite riot at a concert in Tennessee.
 After Brown threatened to sue the city for $1 million, the charges were dropped.

 Today in 1973, Kiss guitarist Ace Frehley got the Keith Richards Defiance of Death Award when he was knocked unconscious after touching a short-circuited light during a concert in Florida.
 Frehley was carried from the stage, but returned 10 minutes later to finish the concert.